 The best course of action for health, then, is to opt out of the green smoothie fad.

 If you enjoy green leafy vegetables, enjoy them in moderation in salads or cook them and carefully drain and discard all the cooking water – never use it in soups and sauces!
-Be sure to serve cooked leafy greens with a healthy, traditional fat like butter (not margarine or anything factory synthesized with vegetable oils) for maximum absorption of minerals.
+Be sure to serve cooked leafy greens with a healthy, traditional fat like butter (not margarine or any factory fats synthesized with rancid and/or GMO vegetable oils) for maximum absorption of minerals.

 Another option is to drink raw cultured vegetable juice or eat raw cultured vegetables.
 Not only will you get enhanced nutrition from the culturing process which adds enzymes and nutrients, but you will also get a beneficial and therapeutic dose of probiotics to help balance gut function and improve digestion.